ciioprof0/stixd-validator/docs/stixd/STIX-D 0.1 Lexicon Specification.md

 ### Measurement nouns

-Measurement nouns (e.g. "kg", "m", "Â°C") are represented by only one kind of entry:
+Measurement nouns (e.g. "kg", "m", "°C") are represented by only one kind of entry: